sulthonzh/kubernetes-1/README.md

 To start deploying apps to use conduit it is important to use [static selector](https://github.com/micro/go-plugins/tree/master/selector/static) because conduit and other service meshes use kubernetes services as a service discovery mechanism.

 To deploy greeter service with health checking and conduit sidecar you will not need to change anything.
-As you see this deployment script is similar to last one.
+Use the same deployment as above.

 ```
 apiVersion: extensions/v1beta1